THE HISTORY OF GRUNDÉNS RAINWEAR

 Grundéns South America was established in Santiago, Chile.

 Grundéns gets new owners.
-The new ownership results ina development and strengthening of the brand, product range and organization, as well as big investments in the production facility in Portugal.
-The headquarters and warehouse are located to Borås, a city with a long tradition and cutting-edge know-how within the textile and fashion industries, workwear, and logistics.
-Grundéns launches a new graphic identity, product catalogue, and website.
-A new chapter in the history of Grundéns is underway, and an exciting future lies ahead.
+The new ownership results in a development and strengthening of the brand, product range and organization.
+The headquarters and warehouse are located to Borås, a city with a long tradition and cutting edge know-how within the textile and fashion industries, workwear, and logistics. new chapter in the history of Grundéns is underway.